Eetion/Eirene.jl/README.md

 Let us say that for any vector `v`, the symbol `v{k}` denotes the set of all integers `j` such that `v[k] ≤ j < v[k+1]` (you might recall that we used this convention when we explained how to format data for an arbitrary complex).
 Now let us suppose we have a matrix `M` with 0 - 1 entries.
 To save `M` in computer memory, it suffices to record which rows of each column have nonzero entries.
 In particular, suppose we are given two vectors, `rv` (row values) and `cp` (column pattern).
 If for all `p` the set `rv[cp{p}]` equals the set of rows where column `p` is nonzero, then we can (essentially) record `M` in computer memory by saving `rv` and `cp`.
 We call this the **column sparse format** of `M`.

-When we runn the command
+When we run the command
 ```
 C = eirene(rv=rv, cp=cp, fv=fv, dp=dp, <keyword arguments>)
 ```